Trevysgit1/trevysgit1.github.io/essays/CodingStandards.md

 ---
 layout: essay
 type: essay
-title: "What is the Point of Coding Standards"
+title: "What is the Point of Coding Standards?"
 # All dates must be YYYY-MM-DD format!
 date: 2026/06/21
 published: true